 How Long are Whales Pregnant?

-The gestation period for whales ranges between 9 and 16 months, Different Whale species have different gestation periods.
+The gestation period in whales ranges between 9 and 16 months, Different Whale species have different gestation periods.

 Blue Whale Gestation Period

-The gestation period for blue whales is 10 – 12 months.
+The gestation period in blue whales is 10 – 12 months.
 Blue Whales have an average gestation period of 11 months.

 Killer Whale Gestation Period

-The gestation period for killer whales is 15 – 18 months.
+The gestation period in killer whales is 15 – 18 months.
 Killer Whales have an average gestation period of 16.5 months.